Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 An illegal move is any move that violates the standard rules of chess.
 Moving a king into check, touching a piece but moving a different piece, and using two hands to castle, promote or capture a piece, are some of the examples of illegal moves in chess.

-The World Chess Federation also known as ‘FIDE’ is the international body that governs all the chess competitions and rules, regulations.
+The World Chess Federation also known as ‘FIDE’ is the international body that governs all the chess competitions and rules, and regulations.

 The standard rules of chess are generally followed as mentioned in the FIDE Laws OF Chess handbook.